 Alexander Plaum is an online editor, concept creator, and media consultant with a keen interest in IT, pop culture, and politics.
-Before joining DW ReCo as an innovation manager, Alex worked for a number of companies and institutions including O’Reilly, Access, Macromedia Akademie, and INTERACTIVE Festival.
-Alex holds an M.A. in English language literature, sociology, and political science.
+Before joining DW ReCo as an innovation manager, Alex worked for several other organizations in the media, tech and education business.
+Ages ago, he also obtained an M.A. in literature studies, sociology, and political science.

 Daniela Späth is a project manager at DW Lab – and a DW-trained reporter, video journalist, and social media editor.
 She loves to experiment with new platforms, technologies, and code.
 Prior to joining DW, Daniela freelanced for SPIEGEL Online and Gruner + Jahr.
 Daniela is a fellow of MIZ, DAAD, FCP, and a graduate of the Erasmus Mundus Master’s in Journalism, Media and Globalisation.

 Olivia Stracke is a journalist, literary scholar (B.A.), and Master's student of cultural anthropology.
 She's very much into immersive media and joined DW Innovation to support the team's XR projects.
 Olivia has studied in Hamburg, Nantes, and London – and freelanced for a number of renowned German media including UNI SPIEGEL, DIE ZEIT, and NDR.